Congo conflict masks deadly volcano threat

 "We must develop an evacuation mechanism without counting too much on the volcanic observatory," he says.
 "Our logistical capacity to put our plans in place is limited."

 Observers say Nyiragongo is not immediately threatening.
-However, neighbouring Nyamuragira, 13 km (8 miles) to the northwest and reputedly Africa's most active volcano, is showing warning signs of a possible eruption.
+However, neighboring Nyamuragira, 13 km (8 miles) to the northwest and reputedly Africa's most active volcano, is showing warning signs of a possible eruption.

 The Volcano Hotel is an eerie reminder of the mountains' threat.
 The bottom half of the building has been cocooned in solidified lava, turning what was once the ground floor into the basement, with jagged rocks obscuring the light.